RadialDevGroup/ombudsman/employee_expectations/PERFORMANCE.md

 - If you are working on a story that is taking longer than the story is pointed at, the developer lead should be notified.
   - If you are the developer lead, you should communicate to the client.
+  - There should also be a discussion with a senior developer about implementation/architecture.
 - Not all developers can solve all of the problems
   - Know your limits.
 Own them
   - Know the difference between wasting time and being diligent.